Motorcycle Rider Courses

 Basic Rider Course

 This is an organized program for beginning and experienced motorcyclists who want to operate their motorcycles safely and efficiently.
 Experienced and certified rider coaches trained by the Motorcycle Safety Foundation conduct classes.
 Motorcycles are supplied by local dealerships.
 Upon successful completion of the course you will receive a waiver for the motorcycle skills test for Class M (Motorcycle) Operator's license.
 The Basic Rider Course (BRC) consists of classroom (6 hours) and "hands-on" range riding experience (10 hours).
-The classroom portion will be held on the first Saturday listed on the schedule.
-The hands-on riding sessions will be held on a later Saturday and Sunday or on designated weekdays as noted on the schedule.

 Basic Rider Course 2